 English ivy (Hedera helix) is a very vigorous and aggressive woody evergreen vine.
-Outdoors, English ivy used as an ornamental ground-cover or elegant green covering for stone or brick walls.
+Outdoors, English ivy is used as an ornamental ground-cover or elegant green covering for stone or brick walls.
 This is the plant which gave Ivy League colleges their name.
 English ivy is also a very popular indoor houseplant for hanging baskets.
-A European native, English ivy was brought to the new world by colonial settlers, but soon naturalized into the wild.
+A European native, English ivy was brought to the New World by colonial settlers, but soon naturalized into the wild.

 English Ivy as an Outdoor Plant

 Before planting as an outdoor specimen, consult local nurseries and a university extension agent to make sure English ivy is acceptable in your region.
-It is so aggressive that is regarded as invasive in some regions, such as the Pacific Northwest, where it can choke out native species.
-If it is considered invasive, take into consideration how you will keep the plant under control and confined to your property.
+It is so aggressive that it is regarded as invasive in some regions, such as the Pacific Northwest, where it can choke out native species.
+Therefore, take into consideration how you will keep the plant under control and confined to your property.

 English ivy is frequently used as a dense ground-cover in places where turf grass and other ground-covers do not readily grow.
 It is also used as an ornamental climbing cover for fences, stone walls, and brick facades.

 English ivy grows robustly in USDA zones 4 to 9.

 Preferred Soil Conditions